Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 ## Overview

-This module extends classical power system stability analysis into a **dynamic field-based framework**.
+This module extends classical power system stability analysis into a **dynamic field-based and predictive framework**.

-Instead of treating stability as a binary outcome (stable vs collapse), we represent system behavior as:
+Instead of treating stability as a binary outcome (stable vs collapse), system behavior is represented as:

 * a continuous field
 * a dynamic flow system
 * a recurrence-based memory structure
 * a resonance-driven organization
 * a phase-structured dynamical system
+* a physically coupled predictive model

-Standard IEEE test systems (starting with 14-bus) are used as benchmarks.
+Standard IEEE test systems (IEEE 14, IEEE 9) are used as benchmarks.

 ---